 6. Make new friends

-Couchsurfing can be a slow process but it’s worth trying as a last-minute option, otherwise plenty of locals list their spare rooms on Airbnb.
-It’s a good room resource all the time, but even better if all the traditional booking options have expired (standard hotels tend to sell out first).
+Renting a room from a local can be a good cheap, last-minute option, especially if all the traditional booking options have expired (standard hotels tend to sell out first).
 Sometimes the pavement pounding method can lead to the genuine kindness of strangers – I was offered a concrete floor for the night by a local when the entire town I turned up in was booked.
 Comfort wasn’t on offer, but at least it was a roof over my head for the night.

 7. Pavement pound